Last updated on 26th July 2019

 Now we have downloaded the container and got hold of our user IDs we can move onto the next stage, where we will configure the Docker container.
 First go back into Docker and click on the ‘Image’ tab, in the list of your containers select the ITZG minecraft server, and click on ‘Launch’

 You will be greeted with the initial setup screen, this is where you can start specifying some of your preferences.
 As this is a Minecraft server it will likely use as much memory and CPU usage as you allow it, if you are running the server on a lower specification NAS you will probably want to set limits around the CPU priority and memory usage to ensure DSM is still usable when the server is running.
 In this case I am leaving this as the defaults, you can always come back and tweak these settings later once the server is setup.

-Next up we are going to setup some of the ‘advanced’ settings so click on the ‘Advanced’ button.
+Next up we are going to setup some other parts, click on the ‘Advanced’ button.